explodecomputer/MSHDS-AHDS-formative/formative/week7-answers.md

 You have **implicitly** created a pipeline to generate your data already.
 You expect some original data to be present, and then the scripts are named to be run in a particular order.
 The scripts expect some of the data as inputs, and creates some output files.
 Some of those output files are inputs for subsequent scripts.
 This is a pipeline.

 You can use Snakemake to make this pipeline **explicit**.
-Your objective is to write a Snakefile that will serve to
+Your objective is to write a Snakefile.
+In doing so, the snakemake orchestration will serve to

 - manage the execution of your pipeline for example
     - checking what needs to be run